 Imagery is very important in website design.
-It improves the visitor retention, grabs their attention, and even enhances the search engine optimization.
+It improves visitor retention, grabs their attention, and even enhances search engine optimization.
 Without images on your WordPress site to accompany the content, your quality writing will lack an essential piece.

 As Derek Eagle, a college homework writing expert says:

 ‘’When you are at school, content is all that matters in papers.
 But, when you are out there and on the Web, visual elements hold equal importance.’’

 So, while your text remains the website’s essence, the visual elements like images or infographics are crucial to making it compelling and attractive to the visitor.
 Without imagery, the visitor can easily get distracted or bored, or you might not even get their attention to read the content in the first place.
 With that in mind, you need imagery to enrich your blog posts.